Running can get pretty tedious. However, having a rocking playlist on your iPod can help--but, its not nearly as good as taking things off road.

 Trail running is one of the fastest growing participation sports in America and for many good reasons.
 The sport provides a more varied, more scenic and less stressful option for runners of all abilities.
 If you run with a dog, your canine companion will probably appreciate being in the woods as well.
 There are a variety of trail types that offer many benefits to runners--and trails have fewer traffic stops.
 In addition, many trails offer amenities like water stations and bathrooms.

 Rail-trails are great for steady, relaxed, out-and-back running.
 They usually have a softer surface that is easier on the body.
 And unlike hiking trails and mountain bike trails, rail trails and greenways are typically well groomed, so you need not worry about rocks, roots and other trip hazards.

 Michigan leads the nation in miles of rail-trails and Greenways and has hundreds more miles of hiking and mountain biking trails.
 To find trails throughout the state, start by visiting the Michigan Trails and Greenways Alliance (MTGA) Trails Finder.
-You can also request a printed may by mail by sending a self addressed stamped business envelope with two first class stamps to:
+You can also request a printed map by mail by sending a self-addressed stamped business envelope with two first class stamps to:

 MTGA Trail Map

 For more trail tips, visit Michigan Trails and Greenways Alliance (MTGA).